Archiving: Application Migration

 On the destination server…

-Make sure that the destinaton server has all the plugins that are installed on the source server and that their versions are the same.
+Make sure that the destination server has all the plugins that are installed on the source server and that their versions are the same.
 Otherwise you may corrupt your target server in worst case.

 Any custom variables created on the source should be created on the destination as well.